You want smart political talk without the meltdowns?

 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-So download Verdict with Ted Cruz now, wherever you get your podcasts.
+So down with Verdict with Ted Cruz now, wherever you get your podcasts.

-Well, we're coming to your city.
+Well, we have come in to your city.

-Gonna play our guitars and sing you a country sound.
+Gonna play our guitars and say you will count your song.

-We'll all be in fire.
+We'll all be flying high in a jail on her.

-And if you want a little bang in your yin-yang, come along.
+And if you want a little bang in your yin yang, come along.

-This is not your father's Republican party.
+This is not your father's Republican Party.

-Mr. Gars, you think I'm crazy.
+Mr. Garza, you think I'm crazy?

 They're nuts.